 - 20.1.
-Only work that has been done by the candidate himself or herself shall be included in a thesis or dissertation. - 20.2.
-The thesis or dissertation shall reflect original research by candidates into one central and coherent problem. - 20.3.
-Candidates shall not have submitted the said research previously to any university for the purpose of obtaining a degree. - 20.4.
+The only format in which a doctoral dissertation may be submitted in the Faculty is the format allowed in paragraph 6.9.5.1 of the Calendar 2018 (Part 1 General); i.e. an introduction, followed by a number of chapters, followed by a summary of the research results, which indicates the scientific contribution of the study.17 - 20.2.
+Only work that has been done by the candidate himself or herself shall be included in a thesis or dissertation.18 - 20.3.
+The thesis or dissertation shall reflect original research by candidates into one central and coherent problem.19 - 20.4.
+Candidates shall not have submitted the said research previously to any university for the purpose of obtaining a degree.20 - 20.5.
 Unless the supervisor(s) determine(s) otherwise, a master's thesis may not exceed 60 000 words, whereas a doctoral dissertation may not exceed 100 000 words.
-This word limit includes footnotes but excludes the bibliography. - 20.5.
-It is the responsibility of master's and doctoral students to familiarise themselves with and to abide by the provisions in the Calendar 2016 (Part 1 General) regarding typing, binding, compulsory information that must appear on the first four pages of all theses and dissertations, electronic submission on SUNScholar (the digital research archive of the University) etc. The provisions for master's theses are found in para 5.7 in the Calendar 2016 (Part 1 General) Postgraduate Qualifications and the provisions for doctoral dissertations are found in paragraphs 6.9.13, 6.9.14 and 6.11 in the Calendar 2016 (Part 1 General) Postgraduate Qualifications.
+This word limit includes footnotes but excludes the bibliography. - 20.6.
+It is the responsibility of master's and doctoral students to familiarise themselves with and to abide by the provisions in the Calendar 2018 (Part 1 General) regarding typing, binding, compulsory information that must appear on the first four pages of all theses and dissertations, electronic submission on SUNScholar (the digital research archive of the University) etc. The provisions for master's theses are found in para 5.7 in the Calendar 2018 (Part 1 General) Postgraduate Qualifications and the provisions for doctoral dissertations are found in paragraphs 6.9.13, 6.9.14 and 6.11 in the Calendar 2018 (Part 1 General) Postgraduate Qualifications.